nicocardiel/boundfit/docs/using_the_program.rst

 The following parameters have to be specified:

 * Polynomial degree for the fitted boundary.

 * Asymmetry coefficient ξ: this is one of the most important tunable parameters for the boundary fitting.
 Normally one needs to play around with this parameter using values ξ>>1 (typical values range from 100 to 10000).

 * Error weighting: in this simplified version of the polynomial fit, the user can only choose between weighting with errors (β=2) or not (β=0).
 See Eq.
 (3) and (7) in Cardiel2009_.

 * Cut-off parameter for errors τ: this parameter allows some points to fall outside from the boundary.
 See Eq.
 (7) in Cardiel2009_.

 * Boundary side: 1 for upper boundary and 2 for lower boundary.

 * YRMSTOL for DOWNHILL: stopping criterium for the iterative procedure, which is halted when the values of the polynomial coefficients in a given iteration are the same as in the previous iteration within an error defined by YRMSTOL.

 * :math:`N_{maxiter}`: maximum number of iterations.
 Note that this is just an upper limit.
-However, if **BoundFit** finds a solution for the sought coefficients that satisfies the previous YRMSTOL criterum, the minimisation procedure is halted and the effective number of iterations can be much less than :math:`N_{maxiter}`.
+However, if **boundfit** finds a solution for the sought coefficients that satisfies the previous YRMSTOL criterum, the minimisation procedure is halted and the effective number of iterations can be much less than :math:`N_{maxiter}`.
 This parameter is used to avoid the iterative procedure for entering into an infinity loop.

-Once all the relevant parameters have been set, **BoundFit** peforms the computation of the requested fit (upper boundary in the previous example) and outputs the fitted coefficients:
+Once all the relevant parameters have been set, **boundfit** peforms the computation of the requested fit (upper boundary in the previous example) and outputs the fitted coefficients:

 ::